- Graduation Pathways

 Demonstrations of employability skills include experiences that enable students to apply essential academic, technical, and professional skills and find engagement and relevancy in their academic careers.
 Through a Project-based, Service-based, or Work-based learning experience, students must demonstrate the Department of Workforce Development’s Employability Skills Benchmarks (or similar character development benchmarks).

-The development of the student product must satisfy the five categories of employability skills:
+The development of the student product must satisfy the four categories of employability skills:

 - Learning Strategies